Alexandre Arrechea: Work

-Work
+In 2026, Alexandre Arrechea's work was featured in the Get in the Game: Sports, Art, Culture, which traveled from the San Francisco Museum of Modern Art, California, to the Pérez Art Museum Miami, Florida.

+Los Carpinteros

 Arrechea made his name thanks to the art collective Los Carpinteros, composed of Marco Antonio Castillo Valdés and Dagoberto Rodríguez Sánchez.
 The three artists began working behind their collective moniker back in 1994, and they became rapidly successful.
 The New York Museum of Modern Art acquired several of their drawings for the museum's permanent collection.

 Arrechea decided to leave Los Carpinteros in July 2003, to begin a solo career.
 His first individual project was El Jardin de la Desconfianza (The Garden of Mistrust), an epic installation in Los Angeles that required two years of work (2003-2005).
 The central piece of the work was a whitewashed aluminum tree whose branches were outfitted with video cameras which recorded spectators and broadcast them on the Internet.
 His public art often involves concepts of power and its network of hierarchies, surveillance, control, prohibitions and subjection.
 The spectator's participation in the work adds to its contemplation.